Cold Calling Isn't Dead — It Just Changed for Modern SDRs

 Handling the Brush-Off

 Most calls end with some version of “send me an email” or “we’re all set.”
-These aren’t real objections — they’re reflexive responses.
+These aren’t real objections.
+They’re reflexive responses.
 Two approaches that work:

-• For “send me an email”: “Happy to — and I want to make sure I send something relevant.
+- For “send me an email”: “Happy to, and I want to make sure I send something relevant.
 Can I ask one quick question first?”
 Then ask your qualifying question.
 You’ll often end up in a real conversation.

-• For “we’re all set”: “Totally understand.
-Just curious — are you using [specific tool/approach] for that?
+- For “we’re all set”: “Totally understand.
+Just curious, are you using [specific tool/approach] for that?
 Most teams I talk to have it covered but are spending more time on it than they’d like.”
 This sometimes opens a door.

 Talk-to-Listen Ratio

-The benchmark is 40/60 — you talk 40%, they talk 60%.
+The benchmark is 40/60.
+You talk 40%, they talk 60%.
 New SDRs almost always over-index on talking.
 Call recording tools make it easy to measure and coach this.
 If your SDRs are above 60% talk time, that’s the first thing to fix.

 Cold Calling Metrics That Matter

 Not all call metrics are created equal.
 SDR ops leaders who track the right numbers can diagnose and fix problems fast.
+For a broader view of SDR metrics, our SDR metrics that matter guide covers the full framework.

 Dial-to-Connect Rate